 Wix vs Weebly vs Squarespace vs Jimdo – Let the Battle Begin!!

 Trying to figure out which website builder works for you is tough.
-Sometimes they all look the same, sometimes they are a world apart.
+Sometimes they all look the same, sometimes they are worlds apart.

 So how should you choose?

-Taking the time to try all the website builders can be draining.
+Taking the time to try all the website builders can be draining and frustrating.
 So here is a summary table which presents the pros and cons of each of the website builders for you.

 It will really help save you time and brain energy to review this summary first, so you can narrow down the ones that do not meet your needs.

 Here is an outline of our comparisons below: